GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

 your customer loyalty.
 You can also think of personalizing the experience for premium users.

-If you have a platform-specific app that users decline a prompt to install, you can push the PWA later.
-Users that are "semi-engaged" may not meet the threshold for an app store-based install.
-This cohort can be addressed with PWA installability, which is often perceived as lighter, and with less friction.
+Even if you have a platform-specific app, users may feel they don't want to, or don't need to install it.
+These semi-engaged users may feel a PWA is right for them as it is often perceived as lighter, and can be installed with less friction.

 <figure>
   {% Img src="image/admin/iNQalNPhjdBueuqPHiad.jpg", alt="PWAs can reach semi-engaged users.", width="800", height="229" %}